jaogoy/sqlmesh/STARROCKS_IMPLEMENTATION.md

 | **DELETE WHERE** | Basic support | ✅ Enhanced (needs WHERE cleaning) | More complex |
 | **Total overrides** | 7 methods | 5 methods (+ 3 helpers) | Cleaner code |

+## 🚧 Limitations

+### AGGREGATE KEY Not Supported

+AGGREGATE KEY tables require specifying aggregation functions (SUM/MAX/MIN/REPLACE) at the column level, which is not supported in SQLMesh's model syntax.
+Use PRIMARY KEY or DUPLICATE KEY instead.
+If attempted, SQLMesh will raise a clear error with alternatives.

 ## 📋 Quick Reference: Hierarchical Function Call Map

 ```